-How to request a disclosure/ criminal record check
+How to request a Disclosure/ Criminal Record Check

-The London Borough’s of Sutton & Merton are an umbrella organisation which operates an online DBS application service at competitive prices.
+Action HR is the London Borough’s of Sutton & Merton are an umbrella organisation which operates an online DBS application service at competitive prices.
 The e-Bulk technology provides a secure, electronic transfer of applications to the Disclosure & Barring Service.
 A dedicated, experienced team offers high level expert advice and information on safeguarding to ensure safer recruitment.

 We regard ourselves as being a personal, easily accessible, one-stop shop to our clients, delivering an outstanding service with flexibility and a smile!